gtk2k/UnityWebRTCAssetsTestForAMS/README.md

 # Getting Start
 After cloning the repository, open the project in Unity and install "Ant Media Server Unity SDK" and "WebRTC for Unity Package".
 Scenes / AMSTest Run when you open a scene.
+Send the video clip as a video stream.

 ### WebRTC for Unity install
 https://docs.unity3d.com/Packages/com.unity.webrtc@1.1/manual/index.html